Clarice Cliff: Status as an artist

-Collecting Clarice
+Collecting

 In 2002, Peter Wentworth-Sheilds [sic] and Kay Johnson, the authors of the original 'Clarice Cliff' book from 1976, returned to Britain to lecture at a CCCC event at Christie's, South Kensington.
 They spoke about the early days of collecting when their first purchase had been "a Summerhouse Athens jug for 7 shillings and 6 pence, 35 pence".

 Rare combinations of shape and pattern attract high prices at auction.
 The world record price for a piece of Clarice Cliff is held by Christie's, South Kensington, London, who sold an 18 in 'charger' (wall plaque) in the May Avenue pattern for £39,500 in 2004.
 Shortly after this the same auction house sold an 8 in vase in Sunspots for £20,000.

 A rare Red Autumn shape 369 vase sold for £4,900 at Fielding's auctioneers, Stourbridge in the West Midlands, and Woolley and Wallis auctioneers Salisbury sold a 3 in high miniature vase in Café (used as a salesman's sample in the 1930s) for a staggering £3000.
 In May 2009 an eighteen-inch charger in the May Avenue pattern sold for £20,500 at Fielding's auctioneers.

 In 2009, Will Farmer of the BBC Antiques Roadshow and members of the Clarice Cliff Collectors Club unveiled three plaques.
 These were on her birthplace, Meir Street, Tunstall, her second home on Edwards Street, Tunstall and the site of Newport Pottery by the canal in Burslem where her Bizarre ware was decorated.
 These were featured in special Antiques Roadshow programme that December.

 In September 2009, the Victoria and Albert Museum in London opened its 'New Ceramics Galleries' and Cliff's work was chosen to be included: "There will be two rooms displaying 20th-century collections.
 One will show ceramics made in a factory context and will include objects by designers such as Susie Cooper and Clarice Cliff".